Deputy Chief, Operations

 69321 Nicolai Road, Rainier OR 97048

 The Goble Station was built in 1975.
-It houses on engine, a water tender and a support vehicle.
-This station relies solely on volunteer firefighters for incident responses.
+It houses an engine, a water tender and a support vehicle.
+This station is staffed by volunteer firefighters for incident responses.

 Lee Broadbend Training Center